1coderookie/Kobra2ProInsights/docs/hardware/other.md

     Just print yourself one of those ball bearing spool holders where you place the spool onto, drill a hole in the side of the box and feed the filament through.
 Then place it next to the printer or onto a shelf above it and you're good.
     Putting one of these cheap digital hygrometers in the box as well helps keeping an eye on the actual humidity inside of the box.

-    I personally used a cakebox with a lid which I mounted to an adjustable construction to the wall (cuz I couldn't get my hands on a decent box and ran across that cheap cakebox, so I couldn't resist).
+    I personally used a cakebox with a lid which I mounted to an adjustable construction to the wall (because I couldn't get my hands on a decent box and ran across that cheap cakebox, so I couldn't resist).
 The spool itself is held by a bolt with some ball bearing spool holder.
     Of course I put a bag of desiccant and a cheap hygrometer in there as well.
     This solution isn't as air-tight as a box with a silicone sealed lid, but it does the job in my room fine.
 Plus, it keeps dust and my cats away from the filament as well.